lukecav/mybooktable/readme.txt

 This version adds **many** new buy button options, including Apple iBooks & Sony Reader.

 == Changelog ==

+= 3.0.7 =
+* Fixed a bug that sometimes prevented MyBookTable from verifing API Keys
+* Other minor bug fixes

 = 3.0.6 =
 * Updated style packs to properly override buttons on new Beautiful Page Mode